 “The Collaborative is wonderful.
 It brings providers together from all over the country who have a passion to help people with diabetes,” said Dr. Weinstock.
 “It’s a place where intelligent ideas are born, tested, and shared.
 This helps everyone to do better.”

 “We’ve made great strides helping providers to understand, explore, and discover better ways to deliver diabetes care — to benefit the greatest number of people.”
-However, disparities remain in the T1D community with regards to unmet healthcare needs, explained Dr. Weinstock.
+However, disparities remain in the T1D community with regard to unmet healthcare needs, explained Dr. Weinstock.
 “I’m really proud that the Collaborative is attacking health disparities.
 We want everyone with T1D to get the best care they can to stay healthy.”

-Dr. Weinstock explained that there are two main challenges: we need improved access, and more diabetes research for prevention and curative therapies.
+Dr. Weinstock explained that there are two main challenges: we need improved access and more diabetes research for prevention and curative therapies.

 In-clinic quality improvements